JensSegaert/Resistorvalue_OpenCV/README.md

 Author = Jens Segaert

-Machine vision project for obtaining bachelor's degree in industrial sciences electromechanical engineering.
+Machine vision project for obtaining Bachelor's degree in industrial sciences electromechanical engineering.

 # Resistorvalue_Open-cv
 A python script using OpenCV and haar cascades to identify and calculate the values of resistors from a single input image.